Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: Support for queries on this property is OPTIONAL.
   - Value MUST adhere to the `OpenSMILES specification v1.0 <http://opensmiles.org/opensmiles.html>`__.
   - When structures or their parts cannot be unambiguously represented in SMILES according to OpenSMILES recommendations, using the guidelines from `Quirós et al. 2018 <https://doi.org/10.1186/s13321-018-0279-6>`__ is RECOMMENDED.
-  - Providers MAY canonicalize (i.e., use rules to establish stable order of atoms) produced SMILES representations, but this is not mandatory.
-    Generally, providers SHOULD NOT change the representation more frequently than the structure itself is modified.

 - **Examples**: